Food for Thought: Angiogenesis and Healthy Eating

 What You Need to Know About Fiber and Cancer Risk

 Feeling constipated?
-You may have not be getting enough fiber in your diet.
+You may not be getting enough fiber in your diet.
 Fiber-rich diets are a key component to preventing and reducing constipation and can help you maintain a healthy gut.
 Dietary fiber offers many health benefits from reducing chronic diseases like diabetes to lowering your risk of some types of cancer, such as colorectal cancer.
-Fiber is an undigested nutrient that passes through the body when you consume fruits, … Read more
+Fiber is an undigested nutrient that passes through the body when you consume fruits, vegetables, … Read more

 Do Viruses Cause Cancer?